-Tuition Exchange (TE) is a nonprofit consortium of more than 690 colleges and universities.
-It has participating institutions in 48 states, the District of Columbia, and abroad.
+Tuition Exchange (TE) is a nonprofit consortium of more than 700 colleges and universities.
+Its participating institutions are in 48 states, the District of Columbia, and abroad.
 One of TE's strengths is the diversity of its membership: major universities and liberal arts colleges, highly competitive and moderately competitive institutions, public and private, and members with specialized curricula and comprehensive institutions.

 Membership in TE is open to all regionally accredited public, nonprofit, and forprofit higher education institutions.
 Members of this consortium provide its eligible employees with the opportunity for them and eligible family members to apply for a TE scholarship to study at any other TE member school.
 A board of directors governs TE.
 TE Board members are drawn nationally from the higher education community.
-More than 7,500 students receive TE scholarships annually.
+More than 8,000 students receive TE scholarships annually.